 Todoist is a to-do list to organize your life.
 You can set tasks for Today, 7 Days, A Month, and so on.
 You can also create custom tabs to store specific tasks like a Shopping list (tab) and inside it, you can write all your groceries.

-Creativity is about building a better mousetrap, finding a solution for a problem more efficiently.
-Being creative has its benefits in all walks of life, developing your creative skills will help your online boutique succeed.
+Creativity is about building a better mousetrap and finding a solution for a problem more efficiently.
+Being creative has its benefits in all walks of life, and developing your creative skills will help your online boutique succeed.